teiwei2003/cosmos-sdk/docs/zh/architecture/adr-032-typed-events.md

                     if !evt.Result.IsOK() {
                         continue
                     }
-                    // range over events, parse them using the basic manager and
+                   //range over events, parse them using the basic manager and
-                    // send them to the pubsub bus for _, abciEv := range events {
+                   //send them to the pubsub bus
+                    for _, abciEv := range events {
                         typedEvent, err := sdk.ParseTypedEvent(abciEv)
                         if err != nil {